Create your genealogy

 - place names (old spelling or new spelling ?)

-Also, if you your birth certificate at hand, document it now as comprehensively as possible.
-Ancestris is made for it.
+Also, if you have your birth certificate at hand, document it now as a source, and as comprehensively as possible.
+Ancestris is very good at keeping all detailed information.

 Create your parents

 From the tree, right click the desired individual.

 From Cygnus, we use the buttons for new parents.
 This is a faster method.
 The "Father" button is at the top left on the Cygnus editor.

 In either case, you get two more boxes on the tree, above your own: your parents.
 Your father is created, but only a placeholder is visible for your mother.
 The entity corresponding to her is not yet created.

 Ancestris default settings create only one parent at a time.
 It could be interesting to try and create both.
 To do so, go to preferences, using the main menu Options / Preferences / Editing, or click on at the top right of the main window.